XavierOwen/Notes/Calculus of Variations and Optimal Control Theory/Chap01_Introduction.md

 Thus, the dynamics of the car are $\ddot x = u$ and we have the state $\d{\binom{x}{\dot x} \in \RR^2}$.
 Now, suppose that we want to "park" the car at the origin, in **minimal** time.
 To capture this objective using the cost functional, we could let $L\equiv 1$ as a constant running cost, and $K\equiv 0$ for there's no terminal cost, and a fixed final state $\d{\binom{0}{0}}$.

-We'll solve this in Chapter04.
+We'll solve this in Chapter 04.

 ---